corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/getting-started/download-and-install-corda-5.md

 * RPC libraries.
 * Flow unit test library.

-In addition, you can install and use the Corda 5 Developer Preview versions of Tokens SDK and Confidential Identities SDK.
+In addition, you can install and use the Corda 5 Developer Preview versions of the confidential identities project and Tokens SDK.

 ## Existing Corda versions